 Prof Dr Ralph De Wit obtained his Ph.D. degree in 1993 with a doctoral thesis on Multimodal Transport.
 Carrier Liability and Documentation, which was commercially published with Lloyd’s of London Press in 1995.

 He was called at the Antwerp Bar Association in 1994 and has since combined his private practice with academic positions.

 He was member of a major maritime law firm and focussed on international contracts (including government contracts), international transport, maritime cases, competition law, and construction.
-Ralph is active in both dispute settlement (litigation, international arbitration) and opinions in complex cases in the field of transport, international contracts, competition (anti-trust).
+Ralph is active in both dispute settlement (litigation, international arbitration) and opinions in complex cases in the field of transport, international contracts, competition (anti-trust), distribution, import.